Gageperrin/it-notes/it-topics/cissp.md

 6. Recovery - return to normal
 7. Remediation - prevent
 8. Lessons Learned

+Several models identifiy the stages of an attack.

+Cyber Kill Chain framework has seven stages:
+1. Reconnaissance - Attacker gathers info on the target
+2. Weaponization - Identify an exploit that the target is vulnerable ot
+3. Delivery - Send weapon to target
+4. Exploitation - Weapons exploits vulnerability on target system
+5. Installation - Installation of malware
+6. Command and control - Manage malware actions
+7. Actions on objectives - Execute original goals

+MITRE ATT&CK Matrix is a knowledge base of identified tactics, techniques, and procedueres (TTPs) used by attackers.
+These include but are not limited to:
+* Reconnaissance
+* Resource development
+* Initial access
+* Execution
+* Persistence
+* Privilege escalation
+* Defense evasion
+* Credential access
+* Discovery
+* Lateral movement
+* Collection
+* Command and control
+* Exfiltration
+* Impact

 ## 7.7 - Operate and maintain detective and preventive measures